OXID-eSales/oxapi-documentation/authorization.rst

         }
     }

-This `token` is then to be send in the HTTP `Authorization` header as a bearer token.
+This `token` is then to be sent in the HTTP `Authorization` header as a bearer token.

 .. code-block:: yaml